stephenyoon84/Flatiron_Group_Project_Mod_1/README.md

 - Story (At least 4)
   1. As a user, I want to be able to enter an ingredient/ingredients that I currently have and get back a list of drinks that I can make with what I have.
   2. As a user, I want to be able to select a drink from a menu and get back all of the required ingredients, amounts, and mixing instructions.
-  3. As a guest, I want to become an user.
+  3. As a user, ~~.
-  4. As a user I would like to be able to access a list of drinks according to their strengths (light, medium, strong).
+  4. As a user, I would like to be able to access a list of drinks according to their strengths (light, medium, strong).

 - Table Information
   - Recipes